How to Build a Chatbot with Generative Models like GPT-4, ChatGPT, LLaMA 3, and Mixtral 8x7b

 Chatbot and conversational AI

 If you naively send requests to these models without a bit of context and formatting, you will be disappointed by the responses.
 This is because these models are very versatile.
-They can do chatbots but many other things like question answering, summarization, paraphrase, classification, entity extraction, product description generation, and more.
+They can not only help create chatbots, but also many other applications like question answering, summarization, paraphrase, classification, entity extraction, product description generation, and much more.
 So the first thing you need to do is tell the model which "mode" he should adopt.

 Here is a request example you could send:

-This is a discussion between a [human] and a [robot].
+This is a discussion between a [human] and an [ai].

 [human]: I broke up with my girlfriend...